viebboy/TABL/README.md

 # Citation

-If you use TABL in your work, please cite the following paper
+If you use TABL in your work, please cite the following paper:

 <prev>
 @article{tran2018temporal,